Nothing makes you forget bad news faster than a little manufactured good news — a PR secret the TSA seems to have stumbled upon last week.

 Never mind that there’s no evidence jihadists ever have or ever will try to blow up a plane with a bridal gown.

 In a second, more significant announcement, the TSA said it would begin testing “modified” screening procedures for passengers 75 and older next Monday.
-Senior citizens will now be allowed to leave their shoes and light outerwear on, and will be allowed an extra pass through the full-body scanners before having to undergo a pat-down.
+Senior citizens will now be allowed to leave their shoes and light outerwear on.
+They will also be allowed an extra pass through the full-body scanners before having to undergo a pat-down.

-Both these changes were timed to offset the unfortunate news earlier this month that those scanners are easily foiled, a fact the government desperately wants you to forget.
+Both these changes were timed to offset the unfortunate news earlier this month.
+Those scanners are easily foiled, a fact the government desperately wants you to forget.

-We are not so easily fooled, and it probably isn’t a matter of if, but when, all that “advanced” imaging technology will go the way of the failed puffer machines.
+We are not so easily fooled.
+It probably isn’t a matter of if, but when, all that “advanced” imaging technology will go the way of the failed puffer machines.
 Remember them?
 Carving out two new screening exemptions is hardly enough to sway public opinion or the votes of their elected representatives, who will likely soon end funding for the controversial machines.